TUB-DVG/DVG-climate-chamber-comfort-dataset/README.md

-# **DVG Climate Chamber Comfort**
+# **DVG Climate Chamber Comfort dataset**

 ## **Project Overview**
 This project focuses on analyzing climate chamber data, preprocessing it, and building machine learning models to predict thermal preference based on the data collected during a thermal comfort study at the climate chamber of RWTH Aachen University, Germany.
-The repository includes notebooks for Exploratory Data Analysis (EDA), scripts for model training, result analysis, and pre-trained models for quick predictions.
+The repository includes notebooks for Exploratory Data Analysis (EDA), scripts for model training, result analysis, and pre-trained models.

----

 ## **Repository Structure**